dwavesystems/dwave-ocean-sdk/docs/industrial_optimization/leap_hybrid.rst

 Real-world problems can be complex and models representing such problems can quickly grow large.
 The :ref:`opt_solver_nl_properties` section provides limitations on your model.
-For example, the state size of the decision variables (:meth:`~dwave.optimization.model.Model.decision_state_size`) must not exceed the maximum supported by the solver (:ref:`maximum_decision_state_size`):
+For example, the state size of the :term:`decision variables` (:meth:`~dwave.optimization.model.Model.decision_state_size`) must not exceed the maximum supported by the solver (:ref:`maximum_decision_state_size`):